App aims to help trafficking victims break the language barrier

-LONDON (Thomson Reuters Foundation) - It was while traveling in Thailand after graduating from college that Duane Dunston became aware of modern-day slavery, through local press reports of families selling their children and women forced into sex work.
+LONDON, May 21 (Thomson Reuters Foundation) - It was while travelling in Thailand after graduating from college that Duane Dunston became aware of modern-day slavery, through local press reports of families selling their children and women forced into sex work.

 “The issue of human trafficking really stuck with me when I got back to the United States,” said Dunston, who embarked on a career in computing after a degree in sociology.